 When the sun shines brightly, the temperatures are rising, and the world is full of green, it is summer and time for Camp Raanana, where the best summer memories are made!

-It’s a healthy balance of structured and free play time along with plenty of peer interaction.
-A great group of caring, involved, and deeply engaged companions to our campers while providing constant supervision.
+We maintain a healthy balance of structured and free play, along with plenty of peer interaction.
+Our counselors are caring, involved, and deeply engaged companions to our campers while providing constant supervision.
 The Camp and Youth Director plans and coordinates a summer of enriching activities and leads the highly trained and experienced staff.

 As your child grows, so does their Camp Raanana experience.
-For example, while at Cedar Lake, those in grades K-2 have planned activities throughout the day, while children in grades 3, 4, and 5 have “choice periods,” for which they choose from a menu of activities at the beginning of the week and stick with it.
-A great example of this is Advanced Art.
+Those in grades K, 1, and 2 have more planned activities throughout the day, while children in grades 3, 4, and 5 have “choice periods,” for which they choose from a menu of activities at the beginning of the week, for example, advanced art.

 Camp Raanana Mission Statement

 Camp Raanana is a pluralistic Jewish day camp that strives to create a transformative and fun summer experience.
 We provide each camper and staff member a safe environment that nurtures identity, builds character, and promotes a true sense of community.

 Our Core Values